 There were some present at that very time who told [Jesus] about the Galileans whose blood Pilate had mingled with their sacrifices.
 And he answered them, “Do you think that these Galileans were worse sinners than all the other Galileans, because they suffered in this way?
 No, I tell you; but unless you repent, you will all likewise perish.
 Or those eighteen on whom the tower in Siloam fell and killed them: do you think that they were worse offenders than all the others who lived in Jerusalem?
 No, I tell you; but unless you repent, you will all likewise perish.”

 Jesus points to two different historical examples: One in which Jews were killed and their blood mingled with sacrifices, and another in which eighteen people killed when a tower collapsed on them.
-What Jesus tells them is that these things did not happen because the victims were wicked.
-He also reminds the audience that unless they repent of their sins, they will perish.
-Of course, Christianity has always taught that ultimately we need to repent of our sins and trust in Christ for salvation, but the point here is that Jesus disavows the idea that calamities in history must be the result of the sins of the victims.
+What Jesus tells them is that these things did not happen because the victims were more wicked than his audience.
+Of course, Christianity has always taught that ultimately we need to repent of our sins and trust in Christ for salvation, but the point here is that Jesus disavows the idea that other people’s calamities must be the result of the sins of the victims.
 There’s another example like this in the Gospels, this time about an individual person.
 This account is in John chapter 9, verses 1 to 3:

 As [Jesus] passed by, he saw a man blind from birth.
 And his disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?”
 Jesus answered, “It was not that this man sinned, or his parents, but that the works of God might be displayed in him.”